-As described in the text, we made use of a "low" (L) calibration of 0.2 initiation events per minute [47-50], and a "high" (H) calibration based on ref.
-[20], who reported a median of 1.7 initiation events per minute for mRNAs.
+As described in the text, we made use of a "low" (L) calibration of 0.2 initiation events per minute [47, 70-72], and a "high" (H) calibration based on ref.
+[21], who reported a median of 1.0 initiation events per minute for mRNAs in K562 cells.
 These calibrations were performed separately for each of our four analyzed data sets: the untreated and treated samples from the heat-shock [36] and celastrol [17] studies.
 We performed all calibrations using "housekeeping" (HK) genes from ref.
-[51], to minimize sensitivity to differences between cell types and other properties.
+[49], to minimize sensitivity to differences between assays and other properties.
 We first identified a subset of genes that fell in the intersection of the HK set, the genes from ref.
-[20], and each of our sets.
-This subset numbered between 443 and 446 genes for our four data sets.
-In each case, for the L calibration, we simply scaled our $\omega$ values so that the median value of $\omega\zeta$ within this set was equal to 0.2 events/min.
-For the H calibration, we scaled our $\omega$ values so that the median value of $\omega\zeta$ within this set matched the median value reported by Gressel et al. [20] for the same subset of genes, which ranged from 2.36-2.37 events/min for our four data sets.
+[21], and each of our sets.
+This subset numbered between 1,079 and 1,082 genes for our four data sets.
+In each case, for the L calibration, we simply scaled our $\omega$ values so that the median value of $\omega\zeta$ within this set was equal to 0.2 events/min in the control samples.
+For the H calibration, we scaled our $\omega$ values so that the median value of $\omega\zeta$ within this set matched the median value reported by Gressel et al. [21] for the same subset of genes, which were 1.52 and 1.53 events/min in the control samples.
+The $\omega\zeta$ in treated samples were then scaled based on the ratio of spike-in reads [17] or total mappable reads [36] between the control and treated samples.
 Finally, to focus on genes exhibiting robust expression in both the treated and untreated samples, we identified a subset of genes that fell in the top 80% by $\hat{\chi}$ in both samples.
-This filter resulted in a total of 6,087 genes for the heat-shock data set and 5,964 genes for the celastrol dataset.
+This filter resulted in a total of 6,182 genes for the heat-shock data set and 5,964 genes for the celastrol dataset.